wentaozhu/AI_Reading_List/README.md

 ### 2018-12-11
 1. This website answers a lot of my questions about how to start a company:
 Gust Launch (https://faqs.launch.gust.com/category/141-general)
+2. Should You Hire a Registered Agent or Be Your Own? (https://www.score.org/resource/should-you-hire-registered-agent-or-be-your-own)

 ### 2018-12-09
 1. Visualizing the Loss Landscape of Neural Nets (https://arxiv.org/abs/1712.09913)